P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 What voltage is the best to go with for my application?

-Refer to our luminaire spec data sheets for the relationship between voltage, wattage and amperage.
+Refer to our luminaire spec data sheets for the relationship between voltage, wattage, and amperage.

 What Voltage do I have in my building?